pour68/html-tutorials/Readme.md

 - founder: Tim Berners-Lee
 - birthdate: 1993
-- story: The first version of HTML was written by Tim Berners-Lee in 1993.
-Since then, there have been many different versions of HTML.
-The most widely used version throughout the 2000's was HTML 4.01, which became an official standard in December 1999.
+- story: The first version of HTML was written by Tim Berners-Lee in 1993 that is extension of SGML, since then, there have been many different versions of HTML.
+The most widely used version throughout the 2000's was HTML 4.01, which became an official standard in December 1999, Another version, XHTML, was a rewrite of HTML as an XML language became an official standard in 2000 and then HTML5 became an latest HTML standard in 2011 till now.
+- goals: HTML code ensures the proper formatting of text and images for your Internet browser.
+Without HTML, a browser would not know how to display text as elements or load images or other elements.
+HTML also provides a basic structure of the page, upon which Cascading Style Sheets are overlaid to change its appearance.
+- GML(1969)(Charles Goldfarb, Edward Mosher and Raymond Lorie) -> SGML(1986)(IBM) -> XML(1990)(W3C) -> HTML(1993)(W3C & WHATWG)

 ---